nilsou/nilsou.github.io/source/_posts/2013-07-22-xcode-5-finally-makes-interface-builder-a-viable-option-for-teams.markdown

 **103 lines!** The old file had more than 10 times as many lines!
 Now this is what I call a drastic reduction.

 And look at it, it's actually *understandable*.
-The file now reflects the view hierarchy that you see in the left par of interface builder!
+The file now reflects the view hierarchy that you see in the left part of Interface Builder!
 With a little bit of practice you could even write that xml code.
 Ok, ok I am pushing it a little here.

 On top of that, the code generated seems to be deterministic now.
 This means that with the same user interface in input it will generate the same xib file.
 This makes manual merging much easier if it is needed.